mnneeltakemail2/testNeel3/technical-details/waves-contracts-language-description/creating-and-deploying-a-script-manually.md

 > State check failed.
 Reason: TransactionNotAllowedByScript

-## 2.1 Example of transferring Waves with a successful request
+## 2.1 Example of transferring Neel with a successful request

 Now, let's try to make a valid transactions with all required proofs.
 For example, we want to sign this transfer request: